The WFE’s Sustainability Conference

 Speaker

-Amarjeet Singh Board Member Securities and Exchange Board of India (SEBI) and International Ethics Standards Board for Accountants (IESBA)
+Amarjeet Singh Whole-time Member Securities and Exchange Board of India (SEBI) and International Ethics Standards Board for Accountants (IESBA)

 Session 8: Accessing Transition Finance: Why it matters and how to reap the benefits

-This session will begin with presentations on the WFE’s Accessing Transition Finance: A Practical Guide for Issuers, the evolving role of green equity designations and the WFE's recently launched Transition Equity Principles.
+This session will focus on how issuers access capital in practice, how investors interpret transition signals, and the role of debt and equity offerings.
+The session will begin with presentations on the WFE’s Accessing Transition Finance: A Practical Guide for Issuersthe evolving role of green equity designations, and the WFE's work on Transition Equity Principles.

 The panel will explore the following questions:

-- What distinguishes credible transition finance from conventional financing or green-labelled products, and why is it important that issuers consider their eligibility for transition-focused financing?
+• What distinguishes credible transition finance from conventional financing or green-labelled products?

 Moderator